 The duty to mitigate is an affirmative defense that has to be proven by the defendant once they have pleaded the defense.
 In other words, the burden of proof or such defense rests with the defendant.
 With multiple defendant cases, one of the defense attorneys will likely raise this defense.

-Lost Wages may be Subject to a Mitigation of Damages Defense
+Lost Wages may be subject to a Mitigation of Damages Defense.

 In the personal injury context, if a person loses their job because of the injuries they sustained in an accident, they may be responsible for seeking other employment to mitigate their damages.

 Defense lawyers frequently plead failure to mitigate damages when someone claims lost wages for losing their job but does not seek alternate employment.

 Another example is when someone’s car is wrecked, and they can’t get to work.
 Mitigating damages would require the person to find alternative transportation to get to and from work.